-The pollution prevention / good housekeeping program is a key element to help the City to reduce potential pollutants from entering storm water runoff.
+The pollution prevention / good housekeeping program is a key element to help the MS4 to reduce potential pollutants from entering storm water runoff from City facilities located within the MS4 area.
 This control measure requires the City to evaluate existing facilities and operations to identify areas of improvement that will help ensure a reduction in the amount and type of potential pollutants.
 The City's activities are summarized in the following sections.